NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

         // load block into leaf using IndLeaf::IndLeaf().
         IndLeaf leaf(block);

-        // let leafHead be used to hold the header of leaf.
+        // declare leafHead which will be used to hold the header of leaf.
         HeadInfo leafHead;

         // load header into leafHead using BlockBuffer::getHeader().